 One possible indicator of risky driving behavior is the number or proportion of accidents involving alcohol.
 When someone chooses to drive while under the influence of alcohol, they disregard their own safety and others' safety.
 Figure V.4 shows the percentage of fatal accidents with the driver having a Blood Alcohol Content (BAC) of 0.08% or greater for Michigan and the U.S. for the years 2010-2020.
 A BAC of 0.08% is currently the legal limit for driving in every state except Utah where it is 0.05%.
-What we see in this figure is that the percentage of alcohol-impaired drivers involved in fatal crashes in Michigan has remained within a range of 17% to 19%; this percentage did increase by two points from 17% to 19% in 2020.
+What we see in this figure is that the percentage of alcohol-impaired drivers involved in fatal crashes in Michigan has remained within a range of 17% to 19%; this percentage did increase by two points from 17% to 19% in 2020 and stayed at 19% in 2021.
 During this entire period, the percentage of fatal accidents involving impaired drivers was higher nationwide than in Michigan.
-Hence, based on this indicator, we cannot infer that Michigan's no-fault law and PIP coverage have caused Michigan drivers to drive less safely in terms of alcohol-impaired driving.
+Hence, based on this indicator, we cannot infer that Michigan's no-fault law and PIP coverage have caused Michigan drivers to drive less safely in terms of alcoholimpaired driving.
+Statistics supplied by the Michigan State Police indicate that crashes involving alcohol decreased from 9,787 to 9,078 in 2020; this decrease is likely due to the pandemic (MSP, 2022).
+Crashes involving alcohol then increased to 9,557 in 2021 and then fell to 9,331 in 2022.